 How should and could AI be regulated?
 And the societal implications be navigated?
 There are many open questions: upon which values and principles it should be based, who should decide those criteria and how, by what type of entity, at what scale, and for what reasons, amongst others.
 Various propositions have been offered: to use existing regulators; create new national ones; empower existing national ones; learn from previous regulatory systems; establish new international bodies or agencies.

-We believe that experts or politicians alone cannot be responsible for answering these inherently political and societal dilemmas.
+We believe that tech company owners and workers, experts or politicians alone cannot be responsible for answering these inherently political and societal dilemmas.
 The emphasis needs to be on both the representativeness and the deliberative quality of the engagements, ensuring that the process gives people agency and dignity, leverages collective intelligence, and can result in finding common ground on a clear political mandate.